Information based on conversations with Starlink Australia and BIRRR web research.

 - Starlink power consumption in Australia is estimated to be 90 watt – 120 watt

 - To download the Starlink app you will need to have a connection to enable the download, once installed the app will work without a connection to check your location and connect to your Starlink system.
 The app is only a bonus, it is not necessarily needed to get the service working.

 - From your mobile device, download the Starlink App using the appropriate link:

 Consumer Information – Mobility

 - Currently the Starlink equipment will only work within your assigned cell (designated area).
 If you move it outside this area it will not work.
 The dish will be constrained by geometric geofencing.
-Starlink is working towards making a mobility product in the future, they hope it will be available by the end of 2021, early 2022.
+Starlink is working towards making a mobility product in the future.

 - Starlink representatives confirmed NSW Police are not (yet) testing the Starlink mobility product.

 - Feb 2022.
 Any news on the Starlink mobility product?
 Starlink have two products – Starlink portable (‘sto and go’) and Starlink mobile – portable will be available before the mobile and is coming in the near future, after the laser linked satellites are enabled.